zeriontech/Web3Swift/CONTRIBUTING.md

 ## Pull Requests

 All changes, no matter how trivial, must be done via pull request.
-Commits should never be made directly on the `master` branch.
-Prefer rebasing over merging `master` into your PR branch to update it and resolve conflicts.
+Commits should never be made directly on the `develop` branch.
+Prefer rebasing over merging `develop` into your PR branch to update it and resolve conflicts.
+`master` branches are for releases only.

 ## Tests